Student-centric advice and objective recommendations

 A bachelor’s degree is an undergraduate degree that is awarded by four-year colleges and universities.
 When pursuing an undergraduate degree, students major in a subject of their choice.
 Some key characteristics of a bachelor’s degree includes:

-- A bachelor’s degree typically takes four years+ to complete
+- A bachelor’s degree typically takes four or more years to complete

 - A bachelor’s degree typically equals roughly 120 credits

-- Many students pursue a bachelor’s degree right after high school, but it is not uncommon to receive one later in life
+- Many students pursue a bachelor’s degree right after high school, but it is not uncommon to pursue one later in life

 - Bachelor’s degrees provide graduates with more job opportunities and higher incomes over their lives